YuxinYaoo/Yao_Yuxin_final_project/README.md

 A Zip Code api to get Zip Code details including zip-code, place name, longitude, state, state abbreviation, latitude.

-* describe how you might combine these datasets:
+* Describe how you might combine these datasets:
+  I plan to combine these datasets by zip code.
+All three datasets contain the zip code.
+They can tell the relationship between house prices, Trader Joe’s, stadiums, coffee shops, median income, population, and zip-code details.